 Recognition can go an incredibly long way toward boosting employee retention.
 Acknowledging and thanking your team for the year can make them feel valued.

-Whether you host an award night or corporate annual dinner event, show your thanks for your employees’ hard work, dedication, and contribution.
+Whether you host an award night, casual party, or corporate annual dinner event, show your thanks for your employees’ hard work, dedication, and contribution.

 Focus on the good and show your appreciation through gestures like giving everyone a fun new year gift or bonus.